vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 - A party staking less than `referralProgram.minStakedTokens` should have any `CreateReferralSet` transactions pre-block rejected (<a name="0062-SPAM-026" href="#0062-SPAM-026">0062-SPAM-026</a>).
 - A party staking less than `referralProgram.minStakedTokens` should have any `UpdateReferral` transactions pre-block rejected (<a name="0062-SPAM-027" href="#0062-SPAM-027">0062-SPAM-027</a>).
 - A party who has less then `spam.protection.applyReferral.min.funds` deposited.
 Should have any `ApplyReferralCode` transactions pre-block rejected.
 All non-VEGA assets count towards this threshold and balances should be scaled appropriately by the assets quantum. (<a name="0062-SPAM-028" href="#0062-SPAM-028">0062-SPAM-028</a>).
-- A party who has submitted strictly more than `spam.protection.max.referrals` `CreateReferralSet` transactions in an epoch should have any future `CreateReferralSet` transactions in that epoch pre-block rejected (<a name="0062-SPAM-029" href="#0062-SPAM-029">0062-SPAM-029</a>).
+- A party who has submitted strictly more than `spam.protection.max.CreateReferralSet` `CreateReferralSet` transactions in an epoch should have any future `CreateReferralSet` transactions in that epoch pre-block rejected (<a name="0062-SPAM-029" href="#0062-SPAM-029">0062-SPAM-029</a>).
-- A party who has submitted strictly more than `spam.protection.max.referrals` `UpdateReferralSet` transactions in an epoch should have any future `UpdateReferralSet` transactions in that epoch pre-block rejected (<a name="0062-SPAM-030" href="#0062-SPAM-030">0062-SPAM-030</a>).
+- A party who has submitted strictly more than `spam.protection.max.UpdateReferralSet` `UpdateReferralSet` transactions in an epoch should have any future `UpdateReferralSet` transactions in that epoch pre-block rejected (<a name="0062-SPAM-030" href="#0062-SPAM-030">0062-SPAM-030</a>).
-- A party who has submitted strictly more than `spam.protection.max.referrals` `ApplyReferralCode` transactions in an epoch should have any future `ApplyReferralCode` transactions in that epoch pre-block rejected (<a name="0062-SPAM-031" href="#0062-SPAM-031">0062-SPAM-021</a>).
+- A party who has submitted strictly more than `spam.protection.max.ApplyReferralCode` `ApplyReferralCode` transactions in an epoch should have any future `ApplyReferralCode` transactions in that epoch pre-block rejected (<a name="0062-SPAM-031" href="#0062-SPAM-031">0062-SPAM-021</a>).

 > **Note**: If other governance functionality (beyond delegation-changes, votes, and proposals) are added, the spec and its acceptance criteria need to be augmented accordingly.
 This issue will be fixed in a follow up version.